KAmrutha/FINALPROJECT-SI/readme.md

 In Azure Portal:

-Go to Subscriptions
+Go to Subscriptions,
-Select your subscription
+Select your subscription,
-Click on Resource providers
+Click on Resource providers,
-Search for "Microsoft.Cdn"
+Search for "Microsoft.Cdn",
 Click "Register"
 ![alt text](images/image.png)